Project Goals

 To measure the results of the program using quantifiable indicators, Akshara has partnered with Assistant Professor Leigh Linden of the Columbia University Department of Economics to implement a large-scale 3-year longitudinal randomized evaluation of the library program.
 The primary purpose of the research endeavor is to investigate the effects of providing children with access to reading material either through access to an Akshara sponsored library facility, teacher membership to a nearby Akshara library, or the direct monthly receipt of books.

-The research methodology was designed by Prof. Leigh Linden's team after studying the survey results and the past performance results of the Reading programme.
+The research methodology was designed by Prof. Leigh Linden's team after studying the survey results and the past performance results of the KLP Reading programme.

 About 400 schools were selected randomly to participate in the study and these were broken up into two sets of 200 schools, representing Treatment and Control groups.